-The full impact of the COVID-19 outbreak continues to evolve as of the date of these financial statements.
-As such, it is uncertain as to the full magnitude that the pandemic will have on the Association's net position, liquidity, and future results of operations.
-Management is actively monitoring the repercussions of the situation on its financial condition, liquidity, operations, workforce and toll patrons.
+Accordingly, the impact of the COVID-19 pandemic continues to evolve as of the date of these financial statements.
+As such, the full magnitude that the pandemic will have on the Association's net position, liquidity, and future results of operations remains uncertain.
+Management continues to actively monitor the repercussions of the situation on its financial condition, liquidity, operations, workforce and toll patrons.